Deltares-research/netcdf_to_gltf_converter/README.md

 # Acknowledgments
 [Connec2](https://connec2.nl/) is a company specialized in cross reality (XR) technology that guided us to setup this project.

-This tool was developed as part of the [D-HYDRO GUI Visualisatie & Cloud project](https://tkideltatechnologie.invoermodule.nl/project/d-hydro-gui-visualisatie-cloud/), which was funded by the fifth Top consortium for Knowledge and Innovation (TKI) programme.
+This tool was initially developed as part of the [D-HYDRO GUI Visualisatie & Cloud project](https://tkideltatechnologie.invoermodule.nl/project/d-hydro-gui-visualisatie-cloud/), which was funded by the fifth Top consortium for Knowledge and Innovation (TKI) programme.